A data visualization-based self-management web app for youth with chronic pain

 Devarsh Bhonde, Rubia Guerra, Katra Farrah, Haomiao Zhang

 Dr. Katelynn Boerner, Dr. Tim Oberlander, Dr. Karon MacLean, Dr. Tamara Munzner, Haley Foladare

-Data Visualization, User Interviews, Affinity Diagramming, Literature Review, User-Centered Design, Prototyping, Requirement Gathering, Persona Building
+Data Visualization, User Interviews, Affinity Diagramming, Literature Review, User-Centered Design, Wireframing, Prototyping, Requirement Gathering, Persona Building

 As a project team member, my role was conducting and analyzing user interviews, and co-creating the low and medium fidelity prototypes.
-As the project lead for my thesis, my work has included designing and conducting user studies for feedback, collaborating with health tech firm CareTeam for deployment of the visualizations on their platform, and evaluating the application through interviews with youth with chronic pain.
+As the project lead (for my Masters thesis), my work included designing and evaluating the high-fidelity visualization prototypes, designing and conducting user studies for feedback, collaborating with health tech firm CareTeam for deployment of the visualizations on their platform, and evaluating the application through interviews with youth with chronic pain.

 So, what was the problem?

 Who was our target demographic?

-For the purposes of this project, we chose to focus on youth in the age range of 12-18 years old, preferably from the patient network of the Complex Pain Service clinic at BC Children’s Hospital.
-However, this method could be applied to youth suffering from chronic pain anywhere, with some personalization based on their circumstances.
+This project focused on young chronic pain patients aged 12-18 years old, preferably from the patient network of the Complex Pain Service clinic at BC Children’s Hospital (due to access through our clinical collaborators).
+However, this method can be applied to youth suffering from chronic pain anywhere, with some personalization based on their circumstances.

 What was our plan?